Icesito68/Port-Windows-11-Lge-devices/guide/English/2-install.md

 ### Boot to EDL
 > Turn off your phone, then hold **volume down + power**.
 Keep holding while it displays the unlocked bootloader warning.
 >
 > After this warning the screen will turn dark.
-Release the power button (keep holding the volume down button!), and start simultaneously holding the **volume up** button, until you see QDLoader 9008 in the Device Manager on your PC
+Release the power button (keep holding the volume down button!), and start rapidly pressing the **volume up** button like your life depends on it, until you see QDLoader 9008 in the Device Manager on your PC

 ### Setting up mass storage mode
 > Make a backup of the Boot_a and Boot_b partitions with Qfil, then flash "LGG8XMassStorageBoot.img" into boot.